7 Brands Using Virtual Try-On Tech to Boost Sales

 • Cost-effectiveness (40% of consumers are willing to pay more for the ability to test products through AR tech before buying.)

 While highly beneficial, virtual try-on technology still comes with several challenges.
 The key problem is the quality of software.
-If you are planning to implement virtual try-on for your e-store, then it's imperative that you choose top-notch technology.
-Here is how others have done it.
+If you are planning to implement virtual try-on for your digital store, then it's imperative that you choose top-notch technology, like Threekit.
+Here's how others have done it.

 1. Sephora

 Sephora implemented virtual try-on technology that scans the consumer image in selfie mode and figures out where the eyes and lips are.
-Then, it allows the user to try on lipstick, highlighter, eyeshadow colors and false eyelashes.
+Then, it allows the user to try on lipstick, highlighter, eyeshadow, and false eyelash products available in its online store.

-The company also installs in-store kiosks with the same technology to improve the on-site experience.
+The company also has in-store kiosks with the same technology, to improve the on-site experience.

-Virtual mirror tech allowed Sephora to boost sales during the COVID-19 pandemic and beyond, thanks to convenience, personalization and fun customer experiences.
+Virtual mirror tech allowed Sephora to boost sales during the COVID-19 pandemic and beyond, thanks to the convenience, personalization, and fun customer experience of AR.

 2. Ray-Ban

-Then the user can experiment with different products and try on as many eyeglasses as they want before going to the checkout.
-Customers can also get eyeglass style advice for their unique face shape and pupillary distance (distance between the pupils).
+Then the user can experiment with different products and try on as many eyeglasses as they want, before going to the checkout.
+Customers can also get eyeglass style advice for their unique face shape and pupillary distance (the distance between the pupils).

-From the popular Aviator model to blue light glasses, the consumers started buying more new glasses and stopped making as many returns.
+From the popular Aviator model to blue light glasses, Ray-Ban consumers started buying more new glasses and stopped making as many product returns.

 3. Bailey Nielsen